 - No GPS capabilities

 If you’re looking for a simple tech toy that also allows you to stay connected with your kids on the go, the VTech KidiBuzz 3 is a decent kids cell phone option.
-The device comes with over 40 pre-installed applications and games, with nearly 2000 more available in the Learning Lodge.
-The rechargeable lithium-ion battery lasts approximately 4-5 hours while in constant use, and the 5MP built-in camera lets kids take pictures to their heart’s content.
+The device comes with more than 40 preinstalled applications and games, with nearly 2000 more available in the Learning Lodge.
+The rechargeable lithium-ion battery lasts approximately four to five hours while in constant use, and the 5MP built-in camera lets kids take pictures to their heart’s content.

 The KidiBuzz 3 includes 8GB of internal memory, which is more than enough to store the contacts you enter for your child and games.
 While the memory isn’t expandable, the device really isn’t intended for kids who plan to download music and other items.
 Also, since no phone calls can be made, this device doesn’t require a traditional cell phone plan – your kids simply need Wi-Fi connectivity to send and receive messages.

-This device is best suited for young children between the ages of 4 and 9, and not ideal for parents who want to track their child’s location.
+This device is best suited for young children between the ages of 4 and 9 and is not ideal for parents who want to track their child’s location.
 The KidiBuzz 3 retails for just over $100 and is available through most major retailers.

 3. Gabb Phone Z2